Skip to main content

 EU/EEA Restrictions Under the Digital Services Act

 The DSA imposes the most significant targeting limitations for Threads advertising.
-Because Meta classified Threads as a Very Large Online Platform (VLOP) in November 2025, the following restrictions apply to all ads served to users in the EU and EEA:
+Should Threads reach Very Large Online Platform (VLOP) status under the DSA, the following restrictions would be expected to apply to ads served to users in the EU and EEA:

 "The DSA does not just change what you can target on Threads in the EU — it changes what is publicly visible about your targeting.
 Every Threads ad in the EU is archived with full targeting parameter disclosure.
 Advertisers must treat their targeting strategies as public information."